geokshitij/geokshitij.github.io/_posts/2022-04-02-on-forgiveness.md

   - Forgiveness
   - Mindset
   - Personal Growth
-excerpt: "We are taught to forgive others, but we often forget the one person who needs our compassion the most: ourselves.
-True forgiveness is an act of power, and it always starts from within."
+excerpt: "We misunderstand forgiveness.
+We think it's a gift we give to others.
+The truth is, it's a power we give to ourselves.
+And it starts in the one place we often forget to look."
 ---

-We are told to forgive others for their mistakes.
-We are encouraged to let go of grudges and move on.
-But we often skip the first, most essential step in this entire process.

-The first person you must forgive is yourself.

-People forgive and forget what others have done, yet they carry the weight of their own past failures for a lifetime.
-They replay their mistakes, drowning in regret.
-But you cannot give what you do not have.
-If you cannot offer compassion to yourself for your own humanity, you will never be able to genuinely offer it to others.

-### The Illusion of "Right" and "Wrong"

-We get trapped because we believe in rigid ideas of 'right' and 'wrong.'
-We think people do wrong things to us, and we do wrong things ourselves.
-But often, people are just acting from their own stories, their own pain, or their own ignorance.
-These aren't universal truths; they are just taglines people live by.

-When someone hurts you, it is rarely personal.
-It is a reflection of their own internal world.
-Your anger and resentment are the poison, but you are the one drinking it.
-You can be angry when you confirm the truth, you don’t need to be angry at the beginning.
-Don't fall into the trap of letting their actions define your inner state.
-Forgive them, not necessarily for their sake, but to reclaim your own peace.

-### Forgiveness is Not Weakness; It is Power

-We are taught to think of forgiveness as a weakness, as if we are letting someone get away with something.
+We are told to forgive.
+But what does that really mean?
+The popular view treats forgiveness as a weakness, an act of letting someone get away with a wrongdoing.
 This is a profound misunderstanding.

-Holding a grudge is weakness.
-It means you are allowing someone else's actions from the past to control your emotions in the present.
-You are giving them free rent in your mind.
+Forgiveness is not weakness.
+It is power.

+But before you can offer it to the world, you must first give it to yourself.

+### The First Person to Forgive is You

+This is the most crucial step, and the one most people skip.
+We forgive others, we forget what they did, but we carry the weight of our own mistakes forever.
+We become our own harshest judges.
+But you cannot forgive the world if you live in a state of self-resentment.
+How can you offer compassion to others that you deny yourself?

+If you want to be free, the work starts here.
+You must forgive yourself for not knowing then what you know now.
+Forgive your past self.
+They were doing the best they could with the understanding they had.

+### Don’t Take Anything Personally

+When someone hurts you, it is almost never about you.
+Their actions are a reflection of their own stories, their own pain, and their own limitations.
+We label their actions as ‘wrong,’ but ‘right’ and ‘wrong’ are often just taglines, stories we tell ourselves.
+In reality, people are just people, doing the best they can.

+So, do not fall into their trap.
+Do not let their inner world become your inner prison.
+Forgive them.
+You can be sad or angry when you confirm the truth; you don't need to be that way from the beginning based on a story in your head.
+Simply decide not to carry their burden for them.
+This decision is an act of liberation.

+### The Power to Choose

+When you haven't forgiven yourself, you cannot truly forgive others.
+You will see their faults through the lens of your own self-judgment.
+Every mistake they make will echo a mistake of your own that you haven’t made peace with.

+But when you practice self-forgiveness, everything changes.
+You understand that we are all flawed, all learning, all trying.

-Forgiveness is the ultimate act of power.
-It is the declaration that you will no longer be a prisoner of the past.
-It is the choice to take your energy back and focus it on your own growth and peace.
+From this place, forgiveness is no longer a chore.
+It becomes a simple, powerful choice.
+It is the choice to release the past.
+It is the choice to take your power back.
+Forgiveness is a power, and you have to do it.

-This is a skill you can develop.
-Create a duality within yourself.
-Become the observer who can watch your own feelings of hurt or guilt without being consumed by them.
-From that place of clarity, you can offer yourself the same advice you would offer a friend.
-You would tell them to let it go.
-You would tell them they deserve peace.

-Start there.
-Offer that same compassion to yourself.
-Only then will you have an infinite supply to give to the world.